githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 ## Application vs GitHub Application
 There are many types of applications, like the apps you might have on your phone.
 In this course, we'll focus on **GitHub Applications**, apps designed to work on GitHub.

-GitHub Apps allow you to change GitHub's surface-level functionality.
-With webhooks and GitHub's APIs, GitHub Apps act as top-layer tools that you can use to customize and automate routine processes.
+GitHub Apps allow you to change GitHub's surface-level functionality through webhooks and GitHub's APIs.
+GitHub Apps act as top-layer tools that you can use to customize and automate routine processes.

+Please note that GitHub Apps are very different from OAuth Apps.
+These have a different installation flow and have different rules around how they handle their data and access.
+If you'd like to learn more, check out the documentation on [the differences between GitHub and OAuth Apps](https://developer.github.com/apps/differences-between-apps/).

+This course is about GitHub Apps.

 ### :keyboard: Activity: Install your first apps :tada: